Preconference Course

 Division of Trauma, Critical Care, and Burn, The Ohio State University

-Finding the Sweet Spot: Achieving Glucose Control in Patients on Nutrition Support Therapy
+Finding the Sweet Spot – Tips on Achieving Glucose Control in Patients on Nutrition Support Therapy

 Associate Professor; Section Chief for Diabetes